benwilcock/spring-cloud-stream-demo/README.md

 ## How to run the demo

 1. Start two terminal windows.
-In the fist, start your local Kafka server on Docker.
+In the first, start your local Kafka server on Docker.
 You can use the `run-kafka.sh` script in this folder to get your single node cluster running.

 2. Next, `cd` to the `loansink` folder and then type `./mvnw package spring-boot:run`